May 29, 2019

 Technology outside of the workplace is also a big culprit.
 With our dwindling attention spans and the constant draw of social media, most people find zoning in and shutting out the social sphere harder than ever before.
 Especially when the digital realm keeps everything in such close proximity – instantly available with just a few clicks of a button.
 While there is no quick-fix for breaking our smartphone addiction, we can – at least – improve the technology we use in the workspace.
 If we address the key elements hindering productivity, i.e. the fragmented nature of the software we use, we can rethink how we approach the question of productivity (so we make sure we’re doing the right tasks, rather than just any tasks) and look to keep our work as centralized and intuitive as possible.
 So things can change for the better and we can truly get technology to work in our favor.

-DropTask has everything you need, in just one place.
-Stop jumping between apps, and actually get stuff done by starting your free trial today – no credit card required.
+Ayoa has everything you need, in just one place.
+Stop jumping between apps, and actually get stuff done by signing up for free today.